Top 15 remaining 2019 NFL free agents

 Previous ranking: 36

 Back surgery cost him 13 regular-season games, but Jernigan returned to start the final three and both of the Eagles' playoff games in 2018.
-Philadelphia declined to pick up a $11 million option, but presuming his back is healthy, Jernigan is an attractive target.
+Philadelphia declined to pick up a $11 million option, but assuming his back is healthy, Jernigan is an attractive target.

 2018 team: Green Bay Packers | Age: 33